josmanperez/atlas-pause-clusters/README.md

 # Structure

-This project consists of a [Schedule trigger](https://www.mongodb.com/docs/atlas/app-services/triggers/scheduled-triggers/#scheduled-triggers) that runs from Monday to Friday at 20:00.
+This project consists of a [scheduled trigger](https://www.mongodb.com/docs/atlas/app-services/triggers/scheduled-triggers/#scheduled-triggers) that runs from Monday to Friday at 20:00.
 Note that the system that uses the Schedule trigger is based on the [crontab syntax](https://crontab.guru/), so if you want to modify it to run at another time it is very simple.

 ### The `pauseClusters` trigger

-This is the Schedule trigger that will run from Monday to Friday at 20:00 with the cron syntax of `0 20 * * 1-5` .
+This is the scheduled trigger that will run from Monday to Friday at 20:00 with the cron syntax of `0 20 * * 1-5` .
 It will execute the function linked `getClusters`.

 ### The `getClusters` function